gdscjgec/ML-Gallery/Regression Car Price Prediction/README.md

   improve model performance.

 ## Model:
-  Used **Linear Regression, LassoCV, Ridge Regression, XGB Regression, Random Forest Regression** and found that lassoCV outperforms the other model.
+  Used **Linear Regression, LassoCV, Ridge Regression, XGB Regression, Random Forest Regression** and found that **LassoCV** outperforms the other model.

 ## Results: